VFPX/VFPXDeployment/docs/BestPractice.md

 See https://vfpx.github.io/newproject/

 There are endless informations about the problem on the web.
-This document only giefs a brief one about some tasks not usual for VFP developers.
+This document only gives a brief one about some tasks not usual for VFP developers.
 It focus on github, using for gitlab is not that different.

+See [VFPX Templates](./vfpx_templates.md) what VFPX Deployment can do to support with this.

 ----
 ## Table of contents